jasonkylopez/jasonkylopez.github.io/LaptopStand.md

 ---

 ## Overview
 In this course, our team was challenged to design and fabricate an innovative consumer product that addresses a specific problem or need.
-Our group decided to focus on improving ergonomics by creating a **laptop stand** that is **collapsible** for portability, **adjustable** to accommodate various laptop sizes, and **sturdy** enough to support even the heaviest laptops or tablets.
+Our group decided to focus on improving **ergonomics** by creating a **laptop stand** that is **collapsible** for portability, **adjustable** to accommodate various laptop sizes, and **sturdy** enough to support even the heaviest laptops or tablets.

 ## Key Contributions

-For this project, my partner and I designed the original concept using SolidWorks, created precision components by water jetting aluminum sheet metal, and oversaw the fabrication process to ensure quality and accuracy.
+For this project, my partner and I designed the original concept using **SolidWorks**, created precision components by **water jetting** aluminum sheet metal, and oversaw the **fabrication** process to ensure quality and accuracy.

 ### Finalized CAD Model
 <div style="display: flex; justify-content: center; gap: 20px;">